jplatte/cargo-depgraph/README.md

 ## Usage

+*Note: This assumes you have [Graphviz](https://graphviz.org/) installed.
+There are also online tools that can generate graphics from the textual graphviz graphs `cargo depgraph` generates, if the command-line graphviz tools like `dot` aren't your thing.*

 `cargo depgraph [options] | dot -Tpng > graph.png`

 The full list of options can be seen by running